jn89b/lit_review/lit_review.md

 # Gaps
+## Trajectory Planning
 - A lot of this trajectory planning stuff doesn't consider dynamic manuevering obstacles/threats
 - What do you do then??
 Kinetic weapons avoidance but not coupled with radar
 - Playing the role of the evader, how can I avoid mobile threats/aircraft
+- Using GPU's for faster compute of trajectories
+  - Can I do something like this for target tracking?
 - If I needed to switch roles how would I build an algorithm that can let me hunt down a grounded vehicle
 - What disturbances do I need to deal with on my system?
-  - Wind
   - I fail something on my wing?
   - I get tracked by my system
+- Weapons tracking or targeting:
+  - Optimize time on target
+  - Optimize damage done
+- Using GPU to increase performance

+## Weapons trajectory considerations
+-

+## Things I can use
+- Kill chain costing?
+- Probability of detection
+- Probability of kill

+## Redundant future works
+- Fu

 # Literature Review Topics

-- Model Predictive Control
-- Path Planning Adversial Environments
+- Path Planning/Trajectory Planning Adversial Environments
   - Obstacle avoidance
   - Radar Avoidance
+  - Dynamic adversary considerations
+-
+- Optimal Trajectory Control
+- Model Predictive Control - Fixed Wing applications
 - Fixed Wing Dynamics and Modeling
-- Model Predictive Control
-- Gaussian Process Model Predictive Control
+- Data Driven Model Predictive Control

 # Gaussian Process MPC
 https://www.youtube.com/watch?app=desktop&v=FHlsbFqWS5g&ab_channel=LearningSystemsandRoboticsLab